rpkc/Lipi/README.md

 ### Why this project?
 * to check my skills
-* Because someone challeged me to make this keyboard.
+* I was challeged to make this keyboard.

 ## run
 ```console